-I found out something about drawings and assemblies a few days ago.
+I found out something about drawings a few days ago.

 And I’ve been thinking about it ever since.